Sports Management

 |

 Students will examine morality and ethical issues pertaining to sport.
-During this course, students will become involved with discussions on sportsmanship, fan behavior, performance-enhancing drugs, gender equity in sport, deviant behavior in athletics, and issues related to youth sports participation.
-Students will be required to examine their current rules, morals, and philosophies to their career aspirations and reflect on them in an ethical as well situational manner.
+During this course, students will discuss sportsmanship, fan behavior, performance-enhancing drugs, Title IX, deviant behavior in athletics, and issues related to youth sports participation.
+Students will examine their current rules, morals, and philosophies in both ethical as well situational manners.
 Students will be immersed in ethical situations through the use of videos and relevant current event articles.

 Registration Dates Course Dates Session Weeks